Understanding mortgage interest and how it’s calculated

 When it comes to taking out a mortgage, your choice is not limited to repayment or interest-only.
 You can also decide the type of mortgage you wish to go for, which will affect the amount of mortgage interest you’ll pay.
 The three most common types of mortgage are:

-The interest rate you pay is determined by your lender and can change from month to month.
+With a variable-rate mortgage the interest rate you pay is determined by your lender and can change from month to month.

 For more information, see our guide on how to choose the right type of mortgage.